jinkang-0/pocket-cookbook/README.md

 ### Setting Up Local Development

-Being a MERN stack, this project has a separate server and client environment.
+Being a MERN stack project, this project has a separate server and client environment.
 Both must be configured before you can start running the project.

 #### Server